 Most commercial building owners are well-acquainted with the advantages of flat roofs.
 In addition to working well with the overall design of the building, a flat roof is durable and performs well under environmental stress, such as hail and strong wind.
-If you want to get the best performance out of your commercial roofing system, don’t forget about drainage.
+If you want to get the best performance out of your commercial or industrial roofing system, however, don’t forget about drainage.
 Having the right roof drainage can help ensure the integrity of your flat roof’s roofing system.

 There are three main drainage solutions available for flat roofs, and your commercial roofing professional can help you weigh the benefits of each to help make the best decision.
 It is important to consider durability, cost and maintenance.
 Let’s take a look at the three drainage options for flat roofs.

 Interior Drain Systems

 Interior drains, which are a very common form of drainage for commercial systems, are typically placed in the areas of the roof collecting the most water.
 Then they travel through pipes until the water runs out through a gutter or downspout, protecting walls from damage.
 Drain systems can be customized to meet your particular needs.
 Interior drains can be expensive, and just like any other drain, they can become clogged with debris.
 To help alleviate clogs, drains typically have a strainer to prevent leaves and debris from getting in the pipes.
 Be sure to schedule routine inspections and roof maintenance with your professional roofer, who can easily identify and remedy any clogs before they become an expensive problem.